srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 **Source Code Hosting**: Keep a remote backup of your source code / have an online portfolio of some code that you&rsquo;ve written.
 These usually work alongside a version control system, which is usually Git.
 * [Github](http://github.com): A very popular source code hosting service.
 Has issue-tracking, pull requests (for easy collaboration), forking (allows you to make a copy of someone&rsquo;s codebase in order for you to make your own modifications to it).
 Serves extremely well as an online software engineering portfolio, which will be talked about more in a later post.
 * [Bitbucket](http://bitbucket.com): A source code hosting service that is a lot like Github.
-It generally has a subset of features that Github offers, but it gives students free private repositories which is pretty cool.
+It generally has a subset of features that Github offers, but it gives students free private repositories, which is pretty cool.